 So you’ve heard stories of people house sitting in amazing properties rent-free.
 And after reading the pros and cons of house sitting, you're interested in trying it for yourself.
 Here are some tips for finding house sitting opportunities on Workaway and some FAQ about house sitting.

 Workaway is the world’s leading community for volunteering and cultural exchange.
 Lone travellers will find plenty of opportunities to meet and connect with the locals, but Workaway also offers many opportunities for couples, friends and families.
-Workaway has more than 30,000 hosts and many of them are looking for house sitters – this is the perfect way to make travelling affordable anywhere in the world, or to allow you to travel for longer.
+Workaway has more than 50,000 opportunities and many of them are looking for house sitters – this is the perfect way to make travelling affordable anywhere in the world, or to allow you to travel for longer.
 Whether you want to visit coastal paradises, inland cities or farms, or get right off the beaten track and immerse yourself in wild nature and local life, the perfect host is waiting to hear from you.
 It doesn’t matter whether you are exploring during your summer holidays, or seeking a gap year adventure, the volunteering opportunities are almost unlimited and will guarantee you have the time of your life.

 Like other volunteering opportunities, Workaway house sitters save money on accommodation, while traveling on vacation, or when living nomadically.
 House sitters can experience living like locals in different countries and cultures around the world, for anything from a few days to several months, or sometimes even longer.
 Although there is not a separate list of hosts looking for house sitters, there are plenty of house sitting opportunities available all over the world that can be found on the Workaway site.
-When using the Workaway search tool, just enter “house sitting” in the text box on the host search page and start choosing from the more than 700 hosts currently looking for house sitters all over the world.
+When using the Workaway search tool, just enter “house sitting” in the text box on the host search page and start choosing from hundreds of hosts currently looking for house sitters all over the world.
 Some of these are one-offs but others are more regular, since ex-pats often return to their mother countries regularly to visit family members.